 Legal Hotline: Clean Slate Law

 Q: A reader called our office demanding that we remove an article that covered his arrest and subsequent conviction for DUI.
-He said the conviction was erased under the new Clean Slate law.
+He said the conviction was erased under the Clean Slate law.
 Does the Clean Slate law require us to amend our digital archive?

 A: No, the Clean Slate Law does not apply to the media, and news organizations have no legal duty to edit or remove content that was accurately reported.

 The Clean Slate Law, Act 56 of 2018, requires the court and criminal justice agencies to automatically seal criminal history records related to certain misdemeanor and summary offense convictions, and criminal charges that did not result in a conviction.
 The timing of the Clean Slate seal varies based on the type of criminal history record at issue, but sealing misdemeanors, like many DUI convictions, can only occur after the person convicted has been free from crime for 10 years and all costs associated with the crime have been paid.
 Once the Clean Slate seal is ordered, public access to criminal history records at the court and criminal justice agencies is prohibited.
 The courts and criminal justice agencies still have access to the criminal history records; only public access is prohibited.

 Even though there is no legal duty to alter digital archives under the Clean Slate law, some news organizations have implemented policies to deal with requests to remove digital content.
 Most news organizations evaluate requests on a case-by-case basis and require official records to verify the outcome of a criminal case as part of the review process.
 There are no hard and fast rules, and practices vary throughout the state, with some news organizations never altering accurate digital content, while others will update stories to reflect the outcome of a case, while others will remove or de-index content under appropriate circumstances.